ShivuXD/Tweet-Fetcher/README.md

 3. **Upload your Bearer Token:**

    You would have to upload your 'Bearer Token'.
-Click [here](#BearerToken?) to know how to acquire it.
+Scroll down to find the steps to obtain it.

 4. **Input your preferences:**